GandalfsDad/NotKevin/README.md

 # NotKevin

-This is my attempt at combing storage with a gpt.
+This is my attempt at creating some fun interactive chatbots with memory based on gpt.
 The assistant is meant to be a personal assistant that can be used to store information and retrieve it later.
 Its a toy example.